 A niche is a small portion of a market that is special or unique.

-If you want to be a publisher, you will need to identify a specific area of the market where you think you can succeed.
+If you want to start a publishing company, you will need to identify a specific area of the market where you think you can succeed.

-You should choose one that you are familiar with because it will help you relate to readers and precisely understand what they want.
+You should choose one you are familiar with because it will help you relate to readers and precisely understand what they want.